-When claiming for work-related car expenses, many people miss out on maximising their claim due to inadequate record keeping.
-Also, failing to maintain a valid vehicle log book can cost dearly if you are audited by the Australian Tax Office (ATO).
+When claiming work-related car expenses, many people miss maximising their claim due to poor record keeping.
+Inadequate records can also cost dearly if you are audited by the Australian Tax Office (ATO).

-A vehicle log book is an important piece of tax substantiation for people who use their car in the course of performing their duties.
-Most people will be familiar with the two main instances where a vehicle log book is required.
-These include:
+A vehicle log book is an important piece of tax substantiation for people who use their car for work.
+Most people will be familiar with the two main instances where a vehicle log book is required:

-1. FBT Compliance – Where you, or an associate, have been provided with a car by your employer and are required to maintain a log book for fringe benefit tax (FBT) purposes.
+1. FBT Compliance – Where your employer requires you to maintain a log book for fringe benefit tax (FBT) purposes.

 The log book method does require receipts and some diligence!
 To help, you can download our free vehicle log book template.

 The purpose of the vehicle log book is to show the business use percentage of the vehicle.

 The business-use percentage broadly is the business kilometres for the year divided by the total kilometres travelled (obtained from odometer records).